tarantool/go-tarantool/README.md

 #### Connect function

 `connection.Connect` no longer return non-working connection objects.
 This function now does not attempt to reconnect and tries to establish a connection only once.
 Function might be canceled via context.
 Context accepted as first argument, and user may cancel it in process.

+Now you need to pass `Dialer` as the second argument instead of URI.
+If you were using a non-SSL connection, you need to create `NetDialer`.
+For SSL-enabled connections, use `OpenSslDialer`.
+Please note that the options for creating a connection are now stored in corresponding `Dialer`, not in `Opts`.

 #### Connection schema

 * Removed `Schema` field from the `Connection` struct.
 Instead, new `GetSchema(Connector)` function was added to get the actual connection schema on demand.
 * `OverrideSchema(*Schema)` method replaced with the `SetSchema(Schema)`.